nymote/nymote.github.io/software/index.md

 <img style="float:right;" src="/images/networked-devices-thumb.png">
 The cloud is a (mostly) always available service that can be seen by all devices.
-Without this, it is difficult for individual devices to find each other.  **Signpost** is "personal cloud" infrastructure to let your devices all see each other without requiring complex configuration or needing a third-party.
+Without this, it is difficult for individual devices to find each other.  **Signpost** is distributed "personal cloud" infrastructure to let your devices all see each other without requiring any complex configuration.
+Once all your devices can find each other, regardless of location, you effectively have your own little internet.
 *([more about signpost](./signpost/)*)

 ### Irminsule